stdevPavelmc/mailad/Features.md

 ### What if I need a backup to migrate to another server?
 Is that backup good for that?

-There is no black magic on that, to migrate to another server you only need to this:
+There is no black magic on that, to migrate to another server you only need to do this:

 0. Get sure you copied, mapped or mounted the mail storage (`/home/vmail` by default).
 0. Install MailAD (see [INSTALL.md](INSTALL.md) file)
 0. Copy the folder /etc/mailad with all it's contents to the new server (can be saved from a backup)
-0. Adjust the vars on `/etc/mailad/mailad.conf` (hostname or so, you can fetch it from any backup file)
+0. Adjust the variables on `/etc/mailad/mailad.conf` (hostname or so, you can fetch it from any backup file)
 0. Make a "force-provision" to install MailAD with the adjusted configs.

 [Return to index](Features.md#mailad-features-explained)